 “That’s enough,” Kaela barked.
 “We are all tired and sore, but this is just some bad luck.
 We should be thankful that we are all still alive.”

 “But I don’t think we are anywhere near Lurra,” Pennie stated.
 “All of our phones are dead, so we can’t call anyone for help.
 Can we really say that we’re okay?”

 It was silent for a long time.
 No one knew how to answer Pennie’s question.
+Whether it was because no one knew the answer or that they were afraid to tell her what they actually thought but no one dared to say a single word.
 After nearly two minutes Ray broke the silence.